BGG's All-time Top Ten Board Games on iOS & Android04 Sep 2019 13

 Fantasy Flight are famously quiet on the PR front and wouldn't comment, but an industry source told me that Android is in the works.
 Fantasy Flight have been hiring digital artists lately, and since they're not producing the recently-announced Witcher digital board game in-house, those new bodies have to be working on something.
 My bet is this.

-Update: Except it wasn't.
+Current Situation: Except it wasn't.
 An official mobile app of the game never materialised, although you can play it via a web browser thanks to jinteki.net.
-The physical game was also retired last year after a six-year run, meaning that no new card sets or official tournaments will be happening.
-So far, FFG seems to have turned a blind-eye towards the browser game so that's your only means of getting that digital fix.
+The physical game was also retired in 2018 after a six-year run, meaning that no new card sets or official tournaments will be happening.
+So far, FFG seems to have turned a blind-eye towards the browser game so that's your only means of getting that digital fix at the moment.

 #4 - Puerto Rico